kh-huawei/o3de/Gems/Atom/Feature/Common/Assets/Materials/materialpipeline_shader_structure.md

 - **Material Shader Parameters**: Specific set of property values (e.g. a texture, or a color) used by shaders during rendering.
 - **Material Functors**: Generic Lua scripts or C++ functions that are executed when material properties are modified, e.g. `UseTexture` sets a shader-option and a texture-map - index when a texture is selected.
 - **Material Pipeline**: A list of shader templates that are compatible with a Rendering Pipeline and that use the material-shadercode from the abstract materialtype.
 A material-pipeline generates a non-abstract materialtype and shaders, so that an abstract material can be rendered with a specific rendering pipeline, e.g (`MainPipeline.materialpipeline` or `LowEndPipeline.materialpipelin`).
-- **Material Pipeline Script**: A lua - script that filters the shader templates of the material pipeline based on the lighting model of the abstract materialtype, e.g. `MainPipelineScript.lua` or `LowEndPipelineScript.lua`
+- **Material Pipeline Script**: A lua script that filters the shader templates of the material pipeline based on the lighting model of the abstract materialtype, e.g. `MainPipelineScript.lua` or `LowEndPipelineScript.lua`
-- **Material Pipeline Functors**: Similar to material functors, but specified in the material pipeline: Generic lua - scripts that are executed when a material property is modified: e.g. `ShaderEnable.lua` enables or disables transparency - shaders based on the `isTransparent` - property of the material.
+- **Material Pipeline Functors**: Similar to material functors, but specified in the material pipeline: Generic lua scripts that are executed when a material property is modified: e.g. `ShaderEnable.lua` enables or disables transparency - shaders based on the `isTransparent` - property of the material.
-- **Material Canvas**: A Graphical Node-based editor used to create custom shader code for material types.
+- **Material Canvas**: A graphical node-based editor used to create custom shader code for material types.
 The graph is converted into shader code for abstract material-types, which in turn use materialpipelines to create shaders for specific render pipelines.

 ### MaterialPipeline basics